DT Cryptic Crosswords – Big Dave's Crossword Blog

 + – + – + – + – + – + – + – +

-For me, and I stress for me© (I have to say that for Terence), Dream Team Thursday seems to be becoming a distant memory but there is no doubt that this is the work of a very benevolent Master of Brevity with some lateral thinking required.
-The usual one word clues and answers in the Quickie, and an appearance from the Queen, Ray T’s swEetheart, and the plain sweetheart in the back pager with an average of 4.9 words per clue.
+For me, and I stress for me© (I have to say that for Terence), there is no doubt that this is the work of a very benevolent Master of Brevity.
+The usual one word clues and answers in the Quickie, and an appearance from the Queen, Ray T’s swEetheart, but not the plain sweetheart, in the back pager with an average of 5.25 words per clue.
 Also, like Dada, Ray T still seems to be making occasional use of a personal thesaurus.
 I hope you have your Crimson Tomes at hand!

 Remember that Reading the Hints before commenting can be beneficial!